Overview – Report

 Where do I find Report?

-- Go to the survey that you wish to view the results for and just click the name of the survey and you will access the report.
+- Go to the survey you wish to view and click on the survey name to access the report.

 What can I do in Report?

-The first thing you will see when viewing the result in the insight platform is the information at the top of the page.
+The first thing you will see when viewing the results in the insight platform is the information at the top of the page.
 This will always be there regardless of what type of survey you have done.
-You will see either one of the two views, depending on whether you have done a survey to a set number of respondents (e.g. via email or SMS):
+You will see either one of the two views, depending on whether you have done a survey to a set number of respondents or not (e.g. via email or SMS):

 or via a general link:

-On the top row you will get some valuable insight regarding the survey:
+On the top row you will get some valuable insights regarding the survey:

 - Days left – Number of days that the survey will still be live